FreedomBen/breakout71/Readme.md

 - [GitLab](https://gitlab.com/lecarore/breakout71)

 # Changelog

 ## To do

 - avoid showing a +1 and -1 at the same time when a combo increase is reset

+## Done

+- migration to save past content to localStorage.recovery_data right before starting a new version
 - mention unlock conditions in help
 - show unlock condition in unlocks menu for perks as tooltip
 - fallback for mobile user to see unlock conditions

-## Done
+- New perk : "limitless" raises the max of all perks by 1
+- Boosted perk : side kick, now you just need to hit bricks from the left side to gain +lvl combo, hitting from the right side does -2xlvl combo
 - add unlock conditions for levels in the form "reach high score X with perk A,B,C but without perk B,C,D"
 - remove loop mode :
   - remove basecombo